georgbuechner/litt/README.md

 Literature tool for searching all pdfs in a directory

 ## Dependencies
-The command-line tool `pdftotext` should be availible on you system.
+The command-line tool `pdftotext` should be available on your system.